 to adopt a Working Cat?

-A. Currently, our shelter has decided to make a working cat free to the public to adopt.
-If the patron adopting the cat decided to donate we would continue to use that donation for the cats entering our Working Cat Program.
+A. Currently, there is a small $10 adoption fee.
+If the patron adopting the cat decided to donate an additional amount, then we would continue to use that donation for the cats entering our Working Cat Program.

 Q. Who should I